 1. Debts Which Have Passed SOL (Statute of Limitations)

-One of the significant red flags you have to watch out for is debts passed SOL (Statute of Limitations).
-You must understand the SOL for time-barred debt.
+One significant red flag you must watch out for is debts passed SOL (Statute of Limitations).
+You must understand the statute of limitations and SOL for time-barred debt.
 Since it varies depending on the state, you need to look into it.
-Once a certain period of time has passed, and the debtor has failed to make payment as defined, you cannot sue them for recovery.
+Once a statute of limitations certain period has passed, and the debtor has failed to make payment as defined, you cannot sue them for recovery of unpaid debts.

-In fact, most states consider this zombie debt s as legally uncollectible through other means.
-To maintain good relations with debt sellers and prevent fraud, you need to be careful when conducting due diligence.
-Debts that have passed the SOL cannot be purchased without proper due diligence.
+Most states consider this zombie debt s as legally uncollectible through other means.
+To maintain good relations with debt sellers and prevent fraud, you must be careful when conducting due diligence.
+Debts past the SOL cannot be purchased without proper due diligence.

 2. Incomplete or Fake Chains of Title

-Although not every broker is bad, brokers do end up with bad portfolios.
-This is why you need to make sure that you are not taken advantage of.
-Besides, established and experienced agencies know exactly what they buy.
+Although not every debt broker here is bad, brokers do end up with bad portfolios.
+This is why you need to ensure you are not taken advantage of, and besides, established and experienced agencies know exactly what they buy.
 Therefore, you have to be careful.
 The following tips will help you purchase debt.

-- If you find a broker pushing a file on you, the chances are that there is a reason behind it.
-You would be surprised to know how many times newbies are taken advantage of.
+• If you find a broker pushing a file on you, the chances are that there is a reason behind it.
+You would be surprised to know how often newbies are taken advantage of.
 Hence, you cannot let brokers push a file on you.

-- Being a new debt buyer owns you at a disadvantage, so you need to do as much research as possible.
+• Being a new debt buyer puts you at a disadvantage, so you must do as much research as possible.
 However, horrible portfolios will come your way.

-- Do not fall for the "We only have a minimum of $10,000 and it is not possible to get you anything worthwhile for just $3,000 ".You will need to start with a smaller sample first and move your way up.
-Once you have more acquired and expertise, you can take up bigger portfolios that you save money if you buy more.
+• Do not fall for the "We only have a minimum of $10,000 and it is not possible to get you anything worthwhile for just $3,000 ".You must start with a smaller sample first and move your way up.
+Once you have acquired expertise, you can take up more extensive portfolios to save money if you buy more.

-- Make sure to network and learn as much as possible from mentors.
+• Make sure to network and learn as much as possible from mentors.
 It will help prepare you for the field.
-However, it does not mean that everyone is going to look out for you.
-If someone does not care about draining your startup cash, they simply do not care about your wellbeing and should be avoided.
+However, it does not mean that everyone will look out for you.
+If someone does not care about draining your startup cash, they do not care about your well-being and should be avoided.

-- Avoid buying debt over social media.
-Even if you are a member of a private group, you still need to be careful.
+• Avoid buying debt over social media.
+Even if you are a private group member, you still need to be careful.

-- In addition to avoiding social media for purchasing debt, you also should not buy debt from strangers.
+• In addition to avoiding social media for purchasing debt, you should not buy debt from strangers.
 Look out for companies that have a generic name.
 There are plenty of scam companies.
 However, when you are careful, you should have no trouble avoiding them altogether.

-- When buying debt, you should always take your time and avoid purchasing debt impulsively.
+• When buying debt, you should always take your time and avoid purchasing debt impulsively.
 It is only a recipe for disaster.
 With a trusted network to fall back upon, you can seek help when looking through a masked file.
 There will be someone who will help you.
-It will go a long way since you cannot just rely on Google to help you all the way.
+It will go a long way since you cannot just rely on Google to help you.

 Regulatory Organizations

-No guide to buying debt would be complete without providing information about the regulatory organizations that are in place.
+No guide to buying and selling debt would be complete without providing information about the regulatory organizations in place.
 Various organizations ensure accountability and support ethics.
 They help set the standard.
-To ensure that you find the correct accounts receivable management company, you need to make sure they are registered with or belong to the following organization.
+To find the correct accounts receivable management company, you must ensure they are registered with or belong to the following organization.

-Industry Trade Groups & Government Bodies - Debt Buying Industry:
+Debt Industry Trade Groups & Government Bodies - Debt Buying Industry & Debt Collection Industries *:

 Top Debt Collection Agencies:

 Finally, there is also the CFPB.
 It is an independent regulatory agency that the US government governs.
 It is responsible for ensuring customer protection in the financial sector.
-Recently, the organization has become very much involved in the debt buying and debt collection industry.
-It has helped clean up the industry and reformed bad debt purchase and collection practices.
-The consumer protection has worked with the FTC to ensure that companies and individuals who exploit customers or follow unethical/ illegal activities are investigated and abstained from doing business in the accounts receivable management industry.
-Therefore, it has put an end to a pattern of wrongdoing and maintains an industry where the right practices are followed.
+The organization has recently become involved in the debt buying and debt collection industry.
+It has helped clean up the industry and reformed wrong debt purchase and debt collector industries' practices.

 Due Diligence